valkey-io/valkey-doc/README.md

 For each command there's a Markdown file with a complete, human-readable description.
-We process this files to provide a better experience.
+We process these files to provide a better experience.

 *   Inside text, all commands should be written in all caps, in between backticks.
     For example: `INCR`.

-The reply types and descriptsions are stored in separate JSON files in this doc repo.
+The reply types and descriptions are stored in separate JSON files in this doc repo.
 Each command will have a description and both RESP2 and RESP3 return values.
 When adding or editing return values, be sure to edit both files.
 Use the following links for the reply type.